allison-zhou-phd/SBA_Loans_Risk_Analysis/README.md

 ### 3.4.
 Business Characteristics <a name="business"></a>

-SBA dataset contains some business characteristics that might be influential in the performance of loans.
+The SBA dataset contains some business characteristics that might be influential in the performance of loans.
 Specifically,
-* New business? - the assumption is established business have a proven record of success with established customers, operation workflow, etc.  In contrast new businesses unproven and might not weather economic ups and downs as well.
+* New business? - the assumption is established business have a proven record of success with longer-term customers, operation workflow, etc.  In contrast new businesses are unproven and might not weather economic ups and downs as well.
 However, calculated data indicates otherwise:

 |              | New Biz | Established Biz |
 |--------------|--------:|----------------:|